Bridgit Mendler: Activism and philanthropy

+Endorsements

-In 2012, Mendler signed with Target Corporation to release an exclusive line of clothing inspired by her character Teddy Duncan of Good Luck Charlie.
+In 2012, Mendler signed with Target to release an exclusive line of clothing inspired by her character Teddy Duncan of Good Luck Charlie.
 The D-Signed by Teddy Duncan fashion collection includes clothing, accessories, hats, scarves, and souvenirs for girls in range from 4 to 18 years old.
 In March 2013, a Spring edition was also released.
 While promoting her debut single "Ready or Not", Mendler signed with The Hunt, a mobile app which combines clothes and shows fashion tendencies.
 She released exclusively her music video and registered some personal clothes and fashion searches.
 She also had her own version in the games FanFUN FANfinity.
 While promoting her debut album Hello My Name Is..., Mendler offered exclusive album promotions through Target.
-In 2014 she signed with the line of dermatology products Clean & Clear and recorded several commercials and campaigns for real beauty.
+In 2014, she signed with the line of dermatology products Clean & Clear and recorded several commercials and campaigns for real beauty.